libmapper/libmapper/README.markdown

 Building and using libmapper
 ----------------------------

-Please see the separate documentation for building libmapper, a tutorial on using its API, and doxygen-generated API documentation, in the "doc" directory.
+Please see the separate documentation for building libmapper, tutorials on using its API in C, C++, Python, Java, MaxMSP and Pure Data, and doxygen-generated API documentation, in the "doc" directory.

 License
 -------